NotWoods/minecraft-tools/index.md

 title: Minecraft Tools
 icon: /favicon.png
 ---

-This site is not affiliated with Mojang.
+This site is not affiliated with Mojang nor Microsoft.
 Click a tab to use a program.